Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Acknowledgments**

-Brian McGinley and Ian McLoughlin for all the helpful tips in completing these assignments
+Brian McGinley and Ian McLoughlin for all the helpful tips in completing this assignment